pixelcog/pixelcog.com/_posts/2013-07-15-hello-world.md

 - Reflect on and organize my thoughts
 - Engage in the developer community
 - Exercise discipline in writing regularly
-- Publicise myself — *there's only so much a short bio or résumé can tell you about me; writing about my vocation allows me to demonstrate my grasp of the technologies I use.*
+- Publicize myself — *there's only so much a short bio or résumé can tell you about me; writing about my vocation allows me to demonstrate my grasp of the technologies I use.*

 I plan to cover a range of topics from software and technology, to productivity hacking, and a little bit of personal philosophy.